-A Pittsburg law firm, Carlson Lynch Sweet, Kilpela and Carlson, sent demand letters at least seven banks across the country to notify them that their bank website does not comply with the Web Content Accessibility Guidelines (WCAG - 2).
+A Pittsburg law firm, Carlson Lynch Sweet, Kilpela and Carlson, sent demand letters to banks across the country alleging their bank website does not comply with the Web Content Accessibility Guidelines (WCAG - 2).
 We have reason to believe the number of these lawsuits will rapidly climb and want our Arkansas bankers to be on alert.

 The issue is whether your website has made accommodations to allow persons with disabilities to “read” what is on your site.
 Lawsuits have been and will be filed target banks of all sizes in an attempt to persuade banks to settle these claims, which include costs and attorney fees.

 Our colleagues at the Colorado Bankers Association shared that more than 60 cases have been filed against Colorado restaurants charging that they violated this requirement.
 They also report that litigation has expanded beyond the technical violations and is now often focused on ADA-related website accommodation.
 In one case, a Colorado company incurred a $4,000 penalty and more than $100,000 in attorney fees because it was not in compliance with the statutory provisions.
 A number of realty companies are also facing litigation from this law firm and cases against banks are climbing.

 Incredibly, there are no published rules or regulations regarding ADA compliance for websites as yet; the regulations are expected to be released in 2018.
 The demand letters are based on noncompliance with Web Content Accessibility Guidelines, WCAG – 2.